reductstore/homepage/terms_and_conditions.md

 2.3. **Support**.
 Subject to Section 2.1 of this Addendum, ReductStore shall provide the Support Services described herein to assist in Customer’s use of the Supported Software and resolve Problems in the Supported Software through direct engineering support delivered remotely via the Internet (email or text chat).
-ReductStore agrees to use commercially reasonable efforts to acknowledge, with a communication from a member of ReductStore’s support team, the Problems reported to ReductStore by Customer in less than 48 business hours for Support Plan and 24 business hours for Partner Plan after receiving such a report, and to use commercially reasonable efforts to provide Workarounds in a prompt manner.
+ReductStore agrees to use commercially reasonable efforts to acknowledge, with a communication from a member of ReductStore’s support team, the Problems reported to ReductStore by Customer in less than 48 business hours after receiving such a report
-For Customer subscribing to ReductStore Partner plan, ReductStore shall provide Annual Solution Review of the Service Offering.

 2.4. **Customer Information**.
 To assist in expeditiously resolving a Problem, the Customer should record the following information for reference and should provide the information to ReductStore: (a) error messages and indications that